 It’s a kinda show topper for me.
 Do not replace it with anything else.
 Please.
 You & everyone else will love it.
 Trust me.

 Milk is essential because the dough needs the required moisture.
 Above all, milk provides enough room for all ingredients to mix, match & mingle.
 But wait!

 Avoid your temptation to use a few more drops of milk.
 It will happen.
-Stay calm, resist the tempt, use milk as per the quantity given in this recipe.
+Stay calm, resist the tempt, and use milk as per the quantity given in this recipe.

-Like I told you before, there’s no out of box item used to bake these cookies.
+Like I told you before, there’s no out-of-box item used to bake these cookies.
 So relax, take your time, gather all ingredients & bake it right away.